RickofManc/the-coffee-collective/README.md

 * Each product category page will have the ability to filter the results.
 Clicking on a product will reveal further information about the product and provide the ability to add to bag.
 * All of the above, and the user account, checkout, and business pages will be no more than 3 clicks away.
 * The Navbar menu will be simple in design and layout, collapsing for mobile and tablet devices.
-* Breadcrumbs will be added to the top of desktop pages allowing visitors to quickly navigate back to a previous section.
-* A sitemap (available from the Footer) will display all the important categories and pages in a single page so users can find easily what they want.

 <br>

 ### Skeleton

-Key to meeting delivering for the differing user personas is a homepage that can immediately meet their priority requirements whilst not over complicating the UI with too much information, and too many choices.
-The hierarchal structure will be supported by the Navbar that within a click can navigated users to the main product categories.
+Key to delivering the user personas is a homepage that can meet their immediate needs whilst not over complicating the UI with too much information, and too many choices.
+The hierarchal structure will be supported by a Navbar that within a click can navigated users to the main product categories.
 Similarly the homepage will host a carousel with a hero image enticing users who want to either find sale items, or learn more about the products.

 The homepage will also act as the main point of navigation to allow users to learn more about the business, the benefits of coffee and links to useful resources i.e. FAQ's.